Pulp (band): First reunion: 2011–2013

-Second reunion: 2023
+Second reunion: 2022–present

 In July 2022, following speculation from a cryptic Instagram post, Cocker announced that the band would reunite for a series of concerts in 2023.
-Nick Banks also tweeted confirming the announcement by saying "Hey folks, unsurprisingly it’s has all gone a bit mental on here.
+Nick Banks also tweeted confirming the announcement by saying "Hey folks, unsurprisingly it's has all gone a bit mental on here.
 Gig details will be revealed as and when.
 Stay calm, hug your #pulp records and dream of going mental sometime in 2023."
-Cocker has also appeared at a concert with Richard Hawley (former touring guitarist of first reunion), speculating his involvement in the reunion.

-The reunion was confirmed on 28 October 2022, with dates announced at Finsbury Park, TRNSMT, Latitude Festival as well as two homecoming shows at Sheffield Arena.
-Former Pulp bassist, Steve Mackey announced on his Instagram that he would not be taking part but stated "Wishing Candy, Nick, Mark and Jarvis the very best with forthcoming performances in the UK and also an enormous thanks to Pulp’s amazing fanbase, many of whom have sent me lovely messages today".
+The reunion was officially confirmed on 28 October 2022, with dates announced at Finsbury Park, TRNSMT, Latitude Festival as well as two homecoming shows at Sheffield Arena.
+Steve Mackey announced on his Instagram that he would not be taking part in the tour but stated; "Wishing Candy, Nick, Mark and Jarvis the very best with forthcoming performances in the UK and also an enormous thanks to Pulp's amazing fanbase, many of whom have sent me lovely messages today".
+On 2 March 2023, the band announced that Mackey had died at the age of 56.

+For the reunion tour, the band were joined by Andrew McKinney on bass, Emma Smith on guitar and violin, and Adam Betts on keyboards, guitar, and percussion.
+The tour also featured a ten-piece string section called the Elysian Collective.
+During this tour they also debuted two new songs; "Hymn of the North" and "Background Noise".
+The reunion continued into 2024 with a North America tour which began in September.
+During this leg they debuted three more new songs: "Spike Island", "My Sex" and "Farmer's Market".

-On 2 March 2023, the band announced that bassist Steve Mackey had died at the age of 56.
+On 12 December 2024, the band announced that they had signed with Rough Trade Records, which had managed the band previously.

+Pulp released More, their first album since 2001, on 6 June 2025.
+"Spike Island", the album's first single, was released on 10 April, and the second single 'Got to Have Love' was released on 22 May.
+Later in the month they played a surprise set at Glastonbury, 30 years after their first appearance there.
+To keep the show under wraps, the slot was scheduled under the name 'Patchwork', and Candida Doyle was quoted as saying beforehand that the festival's organisers "weren’t interested” in booking the band.
+The band then embarked on the Here Comes More Tour in support of the album, their most extensive tour since the 1990s.
+Like with the album, the tour received overwhelmingly positive reviews.